-Paula speaks inspirationally about living life to the full, sailing around the world and skiing to the South Pole: “So when you’re on your death bed, watching your toes curl up, you’re thinking – ‘What have I done with my life?'”
+Paula Reid - The Adventure Psychologist, speaks inspirationally about living life to the full, sailing around the world and skiing to the South Pole: “So when you’re on your death bed, watching your toes curl up, you’re thinking – ‘What have I done with my life?’”

 With NO sailing experience and just 2 months notice, Paula raced 35,000 miles the wrong way around the world in the Global Challenge – The World’s Toughest Yacht Race.
 “No regrets.
 It was extremely tough: frightening; freezing; exhausting; formidable; and there were 37 reasons why I shouldn’t have done it.
 But I did.
 And it was the best decision of my life.”